isinaltinkaya/vcfgl/README.md

 TODO:
 - [ ] Move examples etc (commented out stuff at the end of this file) to documentation
 - [ ] Add issue template etc
-- [ ] Add tutorials links in readme

 -->

 <a name="readme-top"></a>